elbkr/yagpdb-cc/Devnote's utilities/README.md

 The custom commands posted here are for free use, however if you do with to support me you can rep me in the [YAGPDB Support Server](https://discord.com/invite/4udtcA5) or gift Nitro *if you're that generous*.
 My tag is **Devonte#0745** (ID 622146791659405313) 😉

-**I am currently taking requests for CCs to add to this repository!** See [Contributing](#Contributing) for more info.

-Sorry I haven't been maintaining this repo recently, I've been busy developing a bot with some friends, feel free to check it out below under [links](#links)!
-We're working really hard on it and appreciate any support!
-There will be CC updates for the repo coming shortly!!

-## Recent Updates:
-- Rework of some CCs

 ## Available Custom Commands:
 <details>